In March 1965 the Geographical Center Historical Society purchased

 20 acres of land to establish a pioneer village museum in Rugby, N.D.

 We want to hear from you.
 Please feel free to contact us at any time.

 New members always welcome!

-Just complete the individual registration form or the business member registration form.
+Just complete and mail the individual registration form or the business member registration form.
 You can also purchase a membership in our online store, your receipt will count as your membership card.
 We can also look you up in the computer when you arrive!